 In this paper we address this question by using a space-time model that consists, at each time point, of a max-stable field whose dependence structure can evolve as a function of large-scale atmospheric signals or seasonal effects.
 We use reanalysis data from the North American Regional Reanalysis (NARR), and focus on PROD, CAPE and SRH from 1979 to 2015 over a large rectangle of the contiguous US that contains Tornado Alley, its riskiest region.
 Max-stable fields \citep[e.g.,][]{haan1984spectral, de2007extreme, davison2012} provide a natural extension of multivariate extreme-value distributions to the infinite-dimensional setting.
 They are well-suited to model spatial extremes, as they arise as the only possible non-degenerate limiting random fields of appropriately rescaled pointwise maxima of independent replications of a field.
-The most commonly used parametric max-stable models are the Smith \citep{Smith}, Schlather \citep{Schlather2002}, Brown--Resnick \citep{brown1977extreme, kabluchko2009stationary} and extremal-$t$ \citep{opitz13} models.
-Although many models for time-varying marginal (GEV) parameters have been proposed \citep[e.g,][and references therein]{davison.et.al.2013}, to our knowledge, no model for time-varying dependence structure has been developed in the spatial extremes context.
-Thus, our model fills a gap in the literature while allowing us to deal with a significant practical problem.
-In the multivariate setting, this issue was tackled by \citet{mhalla.2017}, who used a generalized additive model to introduce covariates into the Pickands dependence function \citep{pickands1991} of a max-stable random vector.
+The most commonly used parametric max-stable models are the \citet{Smith}, \citet{Schlather2002}, Brown--Resnick \citep{brown1977extreme, kabluchko2009stationary} and extremal-$t$ \citep{opitz13} models.
+Although many models for time-varying marginal (GEV) parameters have been proposed \citep[e.g.,][and references therein]{davison.et.al.2013}, to our knowledge, no model for time-varying dependence of spatial extremes has yet been developed.
+Thus, our model fills a gap in the literature while allowing us to address a significant practical problem.
+In the multivariate setting, this problem was tackled by \citet{mhalla.2017}, who introduce covariates into the \citet{pickands1991} dependence function of a max-stable random vector using a generalized additive model.
 The modelling of spatial non-stationarity (as opposed to temporal non-stationarity) in the dependence structure of max-stable fields has received slightly more attention. \cite{Smith2009} allowed the covariance matrix of the Smith model to vary across space, whereas \cite{Huser2016nonstat} extended the extremal-$t$ model by taking non-stationary correlation functions for the underlying Gaussian random field, and proposed a max-mixture of max-stable models with spatially dependent weights.
 Space-varying covariates such as longitude, latitude and elevation, can be incorporated into the correlation functions and the weights.